panchul/workspace/doc/OpenCV.md

 ---

-Nice step-by-step install on Ubuntu is here: https://www.learnopencv.com/install-opencv3-on-ubuntu/
+Nice step-by-step install on Ubuntu is here(!!! for CentOs see below): https://www.learnopencv.com/install-opencv3-on-ubuntu/

 Or at OpenCV's doc: